theoptips/mentor_FAQ/FAQ_ML.md

 - FAQ 008	What should I expect at the end of the course?
 What would I gain from this course?
 Ans: 007
 - FAQ 009 	Data Augmentation in Computer Vision, why and how to do it Ans 008
 - FAQ 010 	Learn more about reinforcement learning.
 Reinforcement Learning resources 009
 - FAQ 011	What should I know before starting the capstone project?
-Answer 010
+Answer 010 Also see FAQ 015
 - FAQ 012 Machine learning textbook Ans 011
-- FAQ 013 Capstone suggested format
+- FAQ 013 Capstone suggested format Ans 010
-- FAQ 014 What is the difference between intro to machine learning, machine learning engineer, deep learning, artificial intelligence, self-driving, computer vision nanodegrees
+- FAQ 014 What is the difference between intro to machine learning, machine learning engineer, deep learning, artificial intelligence, self-driving, computer vision nanodegrees Ans 012
+- FAQ 015 Important things to know before capstone!
+Ans 013
+- FAQ 016 Where to find my AWS promotional credit?
+Included AWS credit for GPU training Ans 014

 # ANSWERS
 - Answer 000 When in doubt email support@udacity.com